Nemo (film)

-Nemo is a 1984 Fantasy film directed by Arnaud Sélignac.
+Nemo is a 1984 fantasy film directed by Arnaud Sélignac.
 It is also known as Dream One.

 Plot

 A young boy imagines being in a tale he's about to hear.
-In this magical world he encounters many famous characters from other tales, aliens, and other beings, and of course, a beautiful princess.
+In this magical world he encounters many famous characters from other tales - including "Mr Legend", a Zorro-like character - aliens, and other beings, and of course, a beautiful princess.